The Health Insurance Marketplace & People with Diabetes

 Health insurance sold in the Marketplace must at least cover a set of “essential health benefits.”
 This includes: doctor’s office visits; emergency room services and hospitalization; pregnancy and newborn care; mental health and substance use disorder services; prescription drugs; rehabilitative services and devices; laboratory services; preventive services; chronic disease management; and children’s health services (including oral and vision care).

 The specific benefits covered and amount you pay for these services can vary by plan.
-When shopping for a health plan, it is important to ask if the plan covers the diabetes supplies, services, and perscription medications you need, and what it costs.
+When shopping for a health plan, it is important to ask if the plan covers the diabetes supplies, services, and prescription drugs you need, and what it costs.
+Look at all costs, such as the deductible and co-pays for doctor visits and each prescription drug you need.
 If you want to keep your current health care providers, check to see if they participate in the plan.
+The "Summary of Benefits and Coverage" for the plan will help you find this information, but you may need to call the plan for questions about coverage for specific services.

 Can I Be Denied Coverage or Charged More Because of My Diabetes?
 Are There Other Protections I Should Know About?